Breathe Carolina: Sleepless, Coma and Oh So Hard (2015–2018)

-Dead: The Album (2019–present)
+Dead: The Album (2019–2023)

 The band released their fifth studio album, Dead: The Album, on November 15, 2019, on Spinnin' Records and Big Beat.
+Schmitt stated that the album is "like a breath of fresh air" and had a vibe they haven't heard come from anyone.
 "Too Good" was released on September 13, 2019, as the lead single from the album.
 The album also spawned two other singles: "Like This" and "Drive".
-One day before the album came out,"July" was released along with its music video.
+A day before the album was released, Breathe Carolina premiered the fourth single "July" along with its music video.
 They also released an acoustic EP, Dead: The Acoustic and a remix album, Dead: The Remixes.
+The album debuted at number six on the Billboard Dance Album Sales chart.
+The duo embarked on a headlining tour called, Dead: The Tour.
 In 2019, Breathe Carolina released a remix to Smash Mouth's "All Star" to celebrate the 20th anniversary of the song.

+Since Dead: The Album, Breathe Carolina released numerous non-album singles, including "Promises" with Dropgun and Reigns.
+The song peaked at number eight on the US Dance/Electronic Digital Song Sales chart.
+In 2022, they collaborated with Martin Garrix and released the single, "Something".
+The duo performed at the 2023 So What Music Festival.

+Raindrops (2024)

+On March 8, 2024, the duo released the EP, Raindrops.
+Prior to its release, they released two singles in promotion, "Drag Me Down" and "Alone Tonight", with Schmitt returning on lead vocals.

+Breathe Carolina performed at the When We Were Young Festival in Winchester, Nevada from October 18-19, 2025 with Even performing for the first time since 2013.
+On December 4, 2025, Breathe Carolina will be performing in Anaheim, California with Millionaires and 3OH!3 celebrating the 15-year anniversary of Streets of Gold.